- Types of Tax on Mutual Funds

 We have always suggested that mutual fund investments are a great way to get started with your investment journey.

-Types of Mutual Funds in India
+Types of Tax on Mutual Funds

 If you ever wondered if income from mutual funds is taxable or exempt from taxes, we hope you find your answers here.

 When you sell your assets at a profit, the total profit earned is called a capital gain.
 Capital is nothing but the principal investment that was made to purchase your mutual fund units.
-Let’s look at an example to understand what capital gains mean.
+Let’s look at an example to understand what mutual funds capital gains mean.

 Let’s assume you purchased a few units of a mutual fund for Rs.
 1000.
 Your capital expenditure, in this case, is the principal amount of Rs.
 1000.
 If the fund generated a return of 10%, the value of your investment is now Rs.
 1100.
 So the capital gain on this investment is Rs.
 100. Therefore, the capital gain is total income minus the initial capital.

-Capital gains tax depends on the mutual fund scheme and the tenure of the investment.
+Capital gains tax in India depends on the mutual fund scheme and the tenure of the investment.
 Based on your choice of investments, you will have to pay short-term capital gains tax (STCG) or long term capital gains tax (LTCG).

 If you invest in a mutual fund with a dividend payout option, you will receive timely payments in the form of dividends.

-Difference Between Growth Option and Dividend Option in Mutual Funds
+Difference between Growth Option and Dividend Option in Mutual Funds

 In the case of growth funds, your return on investment is automatically reinvested back into the fund.
 These mutual funds don’t offer any payouts in between.
 Over a period of time, this significantly increases the net asset value (NAV) of your investment.